gridiron-zone/huddle/docs/architecture/adr-006-subspace-module.md

 ## Consequences
 ### Positive

-* Users will be able to create their own subspace representing a social network inside Desmos
+* Users will be able to create their own subspace representing a social network inside Huddle
 * The ACL implementation proposed is generic enough to allow future permissions to be implemented without much work to be done
 * The link-based verification system proposed is generic enough to allow any creator to verify their subspace relying on the already existing `x/profiles` module without the need of new code